samrudha01codespace/PicSolver/README.md

 6. **User-Friendly Interface:** PicSolver features an intuitive and user-friendly interface, making it easy for users to upload images, enter queries, and access the generated solutions.

-7. **Offline Mode:** While an internet connection is required for text recognition and query processing, PicSolver offers an offline mode where users can view previously processed images and solutions without internet access.

 **Usage:**